My Setup (Q1 2020)

-Update - Please refer to the article “My Setup (Q3 2020)” for the latest details of my setup.
+Update - Please refer to the article “My Setup (2022)” for a summary of my latest setup.

 At home, I switch between three devices.
 My daily driver is a Razer Blade 15 Advanced (Late-2019).
 It’s primarily used for productivity tasks, software development, photo editing, virtual labs, gaming and game development (GameMaker Studio 2).
 The full specification can be found below: